wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

 * Reviewers of that CODEOWNERS file (and its location) are specified in another CODEOWNERS file in the repo's /.github folder.

-* To control who can push commits to a certain branch, or who can delete or rename a tag in this repository, this repo makes use of one or more <a target="_blank" href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets">rulesets</a> listing rules.
-A ruleset for a feature branch can require signed commits and block force pushes for all users except repository administrators.
+* To control what actions are allowed in this repository, this repo makes use of one or more <a target="_blank" href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets">rulesets</a> listing <a target="_blank" href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/creating-rulesets-for-a-repository#using-fnmatch-syntax">rules</a>.
+A ruleset for a feature branch can require signed commits, block force pushes, define who can push commits to a certain branch, or who can delete or rename a tag.

 * To withstand man-in-the-middle attacks attempting to steal data during transmission, our contributors need to use secure HTTPS protocol by setting up SSH (Secure Shell Protocol).
 SSH keys are a way to identify trusted computers, without involving passwords.
 It's enabled by clicking your avatar, "Your profile", settings, "SSH and GPG keys" at <a target="_blank" href="hhttps://github.com/settings/keys">https://github.com/settings/keys</a>.[<a target="_blank" href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account">DOC</a>]